Seminar for European Works Councils and SE Works Councils

 Since 2009, we have held our basic seminar once a year: the EWC introductory days for beginners and the consultation seminar for advanced learners.
 Some of the participants still have the idea of setting up a European Works Council, others want to know about the design of transnational consultation procedures.
-One seminar module deals with the company constitution and collective agreements in the most important EU countries.
+One seminar module deals with workplace representation and collective bargaining in the most important EU countries.

-The Directive on the European Works Council (EWC Directive) has existed since September 1 994.
-Many of the approximately 3,000 companies that exceed the threshold of 1,000 employees (1 50 of them in two different countries) and are thus subject to this directive still have the establishment of a European Works Council ahead of them.
+The Directive on the European Works Council (EWC Directive) has existed since September 1994.
+Many of the approximately 3,000 companies that exceed the threshold of 1,000 employees (150 of them in two different countries) and are thus subject to this Directive are still awaiting the establishment of a European works council.
 In Germany alone, this affects more than 300 companies.
 With this seminar we want to explain the legal basis of a European works council and provide practical initiatives for EWC work.

 - Structure and tasks of the EWC, statutory minimum standards

 - The legal steps to form the Special Negotiating Body (SNB)